-- (2) Notwithstanding subsection (1), a person who is guilty of an offence that - - (a) is contrary to section 3(1); - (b) is specified in Part A of the Second Schedule; and - (c) is in relation to a controlled drug that- - (i) is not a hard drug; and - (ii) is less than one pound in weight, is, on summary conviction, liable to a fine of twenty thousand dollars and to imprisonment with hard labour for seven years and, in the case of a second or subsequent conviction for any such offence, to a fine of twenty thousand dollars and to imprisonment with hard labour for ten years.
+- (2) Notwithstanding subsection (1), a person who commits an offence that- - (a) is contrary to section 3(1); - (b) is specified in Part A of Schedule 2; and - (c) is in relation to a controlled drug that- - (i) is not a hard drug; and - (ii) is less than one pound in weight, is, on summary conviction, liable to a fine of twenty thousand dollars and to imprisonment with hard labour for seven years and, in the case of a second or subsequent conviction for any such offence, to a fine of twenty thousand dollars and to imprisonment with hard labour for ten years.

-- (3) Notwithstanding subsection (1), a person who is guilty of an offence that - - (a) is contrary to section 3(1); - (b) is specified in Part A of the Second Schedule; and - (c) is in relation to a controlled drug that - - (i) is not a hard drug; and - (ii) is one pound or more in weight, is, on summary conviction, liable to a fine of twenty thousand dollars and to imprisonment with hard labour for seven years and , in the case of a second or subsequent conviction for any such offence, to a fine and to imprisonment with hard labour for fifteen years.
+- (3) Notwithstanding subsection (1), a person who commits an offence that- - (a) is contrary to section 3(1); - (b) is specified in Part A of Schedule 2; and - (c) is in relation to a controlled drug that - - (i) is not a hard drug; and - (ii) is one pound or more in weight, is, on summary conviction, liable to a fine of twenty thousand dollars and to imprisonment with hard labour for seven years and , in the case of a second or subsequent conviction for any such offence, to a fine and to imprisonment with hard labour for fifteen years.

-- (4) Notwithstanding subsection (1), a person who is guilty of an offence that- - (a) is contrary to section 3(1); and - (b) is in relation to a controlled drug that- - (i) is a hard drug; and - (ii) is less than two ounces in weight; and - (c) consists of buying, consuming, possessing or attempting to buy, consume or possess any such drug, is, on summary conviction, liable in the case of a first conviction for such an offence to a fine of ten thousand dollars and to imprisonment for seven years; and in the case of a second or subsequent conviction for any such offence to a fine of twenty thousand dollars and to imprisonment for fifteen years.
+- (4) Notwithstanding subsection (1), a person who commits an offence that- - (a) is contrary to section 3(1); and - (b) is in relation to a controlled drug that- - (i) is a hard drug; and - (ii) is less than two ounces in weight; and - (c) consists of buying, consuming, possessing or attempting to buy, consume or possess any such drug, is, on summary conviction, liable in the case of a first conviction for such an offence to a fine of ten thousand dollars and to imprisonment for seven years; and in the case of a second or subsequent conviction for any such offence to a fine of twenty thousand dollars and to imprisonment for fifteen years.

-- (5) Notwithstanding subsection (1), a person who is guilty of an offence that- - (a) is contrary to any provision of this Law; - (b) is specified in Part B of the Second Schedule; and - (c) is in relation to a controlled drug that is a hard drug, is, on summary conviction, liable to imprisonment and a fine in accordance with Part B of the Second Schedule.
+- (5) Notwithstanding subsection (1), a person who commits an offence that- - (a) is contrary to any provision of this Law; - (b) is specified in Part B of Schedule 2; and is, on summary conviction, liable to imprisonment and a fine in accordance with Part B of Schedule 2.